lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

 * To receive a custom 404 error page which links back to the Homepage, when trying to access an incorrect URL within the site.

-# Scope
+# Features
 ## Initial Stage Features

-## Future Additions

-# Structure
-## Wireframes

-# Skeleton
-## Layout
-### Information Architecture

 ### Navigation Bar

-### Sub-navigation Bar
+### Footer
-* TEMPLATE FOR IMAGE THAT IS OPEN BY DEFAULT
-<details open><h3 align="center"><img src="./assets/readme-images/friends-tv-show-font.png" alt="Google search result">Google search results</h3></details>

 ### Buttons

-### Footer
+### Introduction Modal

-### Thank You Page

-### 404 Error Page

-# Surface
- ## Design
- ### Homepage design
+### Homepage
 * The homepage features a full-page background image, which fans of the show will recognise as the outside of the famous ‘Central Perk’ coffeehouse.
  * There is a partially transparent box over the centre of the image containing the site’s title and subtitle, which makes it immediately clear that the site is a quiz about the TV show Friends.
  * The box border (and all box borders which appear on the site), do not have any border radius applied to them.
 This is because the Gabriel Weiss’ Friends Font suits stark square edges better than softer, rounder ones.
  * A box shadow is applied to add texture and a layering effect, to add visual interest to the page, making it more aesthetically pleasing.

- ### Introduction Modal Design

- ### How To Play Modal Design
+### Play Page

+### Help Page

- ### Play Page Design
+### 404 Error Page

- ### Navigation Bar Design
+## Future Additions

+# Wireframes

+* TEMPLATE FOR IMAGE THAT IS OPEN BY DEFAULT
+<details open><h3 align="center"><img src="./assets/readme-images/friends-tv-show-font.png" alt="Google search result">Google search results</h3></details>

- ### Footer Colour Design
+ # Design

- ### Colour Scheme
+ ## Colour Scheme
  * The colours used in the site were taken from the colours of the inside of Monica Geller's front door

-### Homepage Colour Scheme

 ### Site Title Colour Scheme
  * The title of the site is 'Friends', with the subtitle of 'The One with all the Questions'.